visgl/deck.gl/docs/layers/solid-polygon-layer.md

 * Default: `[0, 0, 0, 255]`

-The rgba stroke color of each object's polygon, in `r, g, b, [a]`.
+The rgba wireframe color of each object's polygon, in `r, g, b, [a]`.
 Each component is in the 0-255 range.
+Only applies if `extruded: true`.

 * If an array is provided, it is used as the stroke color for all polygons.
 * If a function is provided, it is called on each object to retrieve its stroke color.